 A fixed asset tracking system can help companies know three main things about their assets:

 - How the assets are?

 Having an asset tracking system in place can help you answer these questions in a matter of seconds since you will have all that information at your fingertips.

 There are three main types of asset tracking systems:

 It can be confusing deciding between which option will work best for your company, so let’s take a closer look at the advantages and disadvantages of all three.

 Excel File for Fixed Asset Tracking

-Keeping track of your company’s assets on an excel file is one way to ensure you have record of purchased assets.
-This is an extremely labor intensive and requires manual entry of data.
+Keeping track of your company’s assets on an Excel file is one way to ensure you have record of purchased assets.
+This is an extremely labor intensive process that requires manual entry of data.

 - Economic alternative to barcode or RFID

 - Easy to learn